chtoucas/Narvalo.NET/docs/Issues.md

 - **Bug:** Make sure PSake reports failure whenever an error occurs.
 - Complete common settings for F# projects.
 - Enable T4-regeneration outside VS since, currently it does not work when building from the command-line.
-- Make sure a build fails when SecAnnotate does too.
 - What's going on when the `Package` target is also defined?
 - Verify that `SkipDocumentation` is true when building Code Contracts documentation.

 `publish-*.fsx`
 - **Bug:** Fails to push to the official NuGet server but works otherwise.
-- **Bug:** Finding previous version of packages seems incorrect and deleting fails sometimes?

 `checkup.ps1`:
 - Find projects not using `Narvalo.Common.props`.